Georges Darboy: Biography

-Commune and Execution
+Commune and execution

-Immediately after his return to Paris the war with Prussia broke out, and his conduct during the disastrous year that followed was marked by a devoted heroism which has secured for him an enduring fame.
+Immediately after his return to Paris the Franco-Prussian War broke out, and his conduct during the disastrous year that followed was marked by a devoted heroism which has secured for him an enduring fame.
 He was active in organizing relief for the wounded at the commencement of the war, remained at his post during the siege, and refused to seek safety by flight during the brief triumph of the Paris Commune.
 On 4 April 1871, he was arrested by the Communards as a hostage and confined in Mazas Prison.
 The Communards offered to exchange him and several priests for Louis Auguste Blanqui, who was being held by the Versailles government.
 He was transferred to La Roquette Prisons on the advance of the Versailles army, and on 24 May he was shot within the prison along with several other prominent hostages.
 The execution was ordered by Théophile Ferré, who later was executed by firing squad by the French government after the fall of the Commune.

 Legacy

 Darboy died in the attitude of blessing and uttering words of forgiveness.
 His body was recovered with difficulty, and, having been embalmed, was buried with imposing ceremony at public expense on 7 June.
 He was the third archbishop of Paris to die violently between 1848 and 1871 after Denis Auguste Affre (killed 1848) and Marie-Dominique-Auguste Sibour (assassinated in 1857).

-A cause for the beatification of Darboy and the other hostages was formally opened on 16 March 1937, granting them the title of Servants of God.
+A cause for the beatification of Darboy and the other hostages was formally opened on 16 March 1937, granting them the title of Servant of God.